kalaschnik/vox/README.md

 3. Copy and Paste another the audio and video folder from another culture into your new culture.
 4. Modify you audio and video files accordingly, keep files names to avoid coding adjustments
 5. Add translation keys into `translations.ts`
-6. Add the slider order in `config.yaml`
+6. Add the slide order in `config.yaml`
 7. Make sure to set the culture parameter, as it defaults to de-urban and not your new culture, unless you change it in config.yaml

 ### How To Add New Slide